Ada Lovelace: Computer Pioneer & Steampunk Icon

 Who was Ada Byron, known as Ada Lovelace?

-She is credited with creating the first program intended to be processed by a machine, Charles Babbage's Analytical Engine.
+She is credited with creating the first program intended to be processed by a machine, Charles Babbage's analytical engine.

 Lord Byron